mcsx03/mcsx03.github.io/2024-07-03-Xworm_AsyncRat.md

 </a>
 <br>

 I've encountered several instances of these threats, all following the same format, so I decided to create a Python script to handle them (link below).
-They use data mapping by setting a key string and then creating another string based on character positions within that key string.<br>
+They use data mapping by setting a key string and then creating another string based on character positions within that key string.
+Based on the output of the script, the batch file is doing several things:<br>
     - Download a PDF from their site (which does nothing significant).<br>
     - Download two ZIP files, extract their contents, and delete the ZIP files.<br>
     - Download startupppp.bat and place it in the startup menu.<br>